Numbers633/LogisticMap/README.md

 This is a guide to this logistic map program.
 There are some limits for the X and R values.
 The last 3 numbers entered should be integers (though the last number can be a decimal).

+The progeam "CycleConformation1" is a very fast and accurate cycle conformation system.

 --Logistic Map--

 R must be between -2 and 4;